AdaCore/learn/content/courses/ada-idioms/chapters/reducing_object_code_from_generic_package_instantiations.rst

-What would otherwise be an implementation detail hidden from clients can now become visible to them because a (public) library unit can be named in with-clause by any other unit.
+What would otherwise be an implementation detail hidden from clients can now become visible to them because a (public) library unit can be named in with_clause by any other unit.
 As a result, this approach should not be used in all cases, not even as a default design approach.
 Restricting the visibility of the instance may be more important than the amount of object code it contributes.
 Hiding implementation artifacts allows more freedom to change the